CBD for Migraines | CBDnerds.com

 Since most people use smaller doses of CBD and often opt for whole-plant formulations rich in many other natural compounds, the chances of experiencing these side effects are slim.

-However, it's important to note that CBD remains unapproved by the Food & Drug Administration (FDA).
-With that, it's unclear how safe it is for people of all categories to take.
-For example, pregnant women are advised to avoid CBD as there isn't enough research to suggest its safety.
+However, it’s important to note that CBD is not FDA approved.
+With that, it’s unclear how safe it is for people of all categories to take.
+For example, pregnant women are advised to avoid CBD as there isn’t enough research to suggest its safety.

 Conclusion